People Mikhail Yu. Tretyakov

 Journal Editorial Review Boards (Radiophysics and Quantum Electronics, Journal of Chemical Physics, Journal of Molecular Spectroscopy, Molecular Physics, Physical Chemistry Chemical Physics, Journal of Quantitative Spectroscopy and Radiative Transfer).
 Since 2015 member of Journal of Molecular Spectroscopy editorial board.

 The Ph.D. degree in Physics and Mathematics was received in 1995.
 The theme of Ph.D. thesis is "Development of methods of microwave spectroscopy in Terahertz frequency range".
+The Full Doctor degree was received in 2017 for the work "High accuracy resonator spectroscopy of atmospheric gases at millimeter and submillimeter waves".
 Since 1997 he is an assistant professor.
 Major interests - high resolution molecular spectra experimental studies in millimeter and submillimeter wave range; development of new microwave techniques and methods.

 Highlights of research include: the first frequency multiplication of BWO radiation